Bayesian Inference with the l1-ball Prior: Solving Combinatorial Problems with Exact Zeros: Numerical Experiments

 Figure~\ref{fig: mixture} shows the posterior distribution of $K$ in all three models.
 Clearly, the one uses the $l_1$-ball has the largest probability assigned to $K_0=3$.
-Both the Dirichlet process mixture model and the finite mixture model with a Dirichlet prior put the largest probability at $K=4$.
-These results are coherent with the theory finding.
-In addition, we compare the computing performance using the $l_1$-ball prior against the combinatorial search using the split-merge algorithm \citep{jain2007splitting}.
+Both the Dirichlet process mixture model and the finite mixture model with a Dirichlet prior put the largest probability at $K=4$. {The good result is because we effectively assign a discrete prior on the number of mixture components, hence the consistency theory of \cite{miller2022consistency} directly applies.} In addition, we compare the computing performance using the $l_1$-ball prior against the combinatorial search using the split-merge algorithm \citep{jain2007splitting}.
 The $l_1$-ball mixture of finite mixtures enjoys faster mixing and less autocorrelation.